grafana/thema/FAQ.md

 Thema is a [portmanteau](https://en.wikipedia.org/wiki/Portmanteau) of "[[Ship of] Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) with "Schema".

 The Ship of Theseus is a thought experiment that asks about the identity of objects as their constituent parts are replaced over time.
-Thema is a system that allows us to specify not only what a "thing" is (as all schema do), but also a means for changing all the constituent parts of that thing, while retaining its identity as that thing.
+Thema is a system that allows us to specify a "thing" in terms of its constituent parts (as all schema do), as well as the evolution of those parts incrementally over time, while still retaining its identity as that "thing".